mortonfox/githubtools/README.md

   into 3 categories: mutual follows, only followers, and only following.
 * latest\_rel.rb: This script shows a bit of information about the latest releases from the specified repositories.
+* backup\_gists.rb: Downloads all of a user's gists, ready for backup.
+* backup\_repos.rb: Downloads all of a user's repositories.
+Produces a git bundle and a zip file for each repository.

 ## Usage